Axel-ITT/aws-cli-infra-setup/README.md

   - Install the latest system updates as part of the launch process.

 ## Benefit
-This Projects provides you with a shell script thatallows you to quickly set up a simple awsinfrastructure.
-The project name can be set uponexecution and influences the names of most subcomponents.
+This Projects provides you with a shell script that allows you to quickly set up a simple aws infrastructure.
+The project name can be set upon execution and influences the names of most subcomponents.

 ## Useage
 You can clone this repository with the git command: